rackerlabs/genestack/docs/metering-billing.md

 In a cloud billing system using Gnocchi as the source for metered usage data, Gnocchi stores and processes time series data related to resource consumption.
-Items such as instance flavor type, volume size/type, network traffic, and object storage are all important facets that can be persisted in Gnocchi.
+Key factors such as instance flavor, volume size and type, network traffic, and object storage can all be stored in Gnocchi, enabling them to be queried later for usage-based billing of Genestack tenants.

 ## Billing Workflow